garrelj1/gematria-calculator/README.md

+# Gematria Calculator

-# base-app
+# Usage
-Base application to get projects off the ground quickly
+Simple app to calculate the numeric value represented through the letters of the Hebrew alphabet.